b3p3k0/AIOS/alien/spec.md

 Use this spec as “v0.1 canonical reference” for alien.

 Build/adjust the C-interpreter skeleton accordingly (update the earlier skeleton we wrote).
-Add input(...) support.
+Ensure read()/write() (with string literals, variables, and concatenation) are implemented.

-Write a small set of example .aln scripts (hello world, read-calc-print, simple loop/demo).
+Write a small set of example .aln scripts (hello world with strings, read/write demo, simple loop).

-Test thoroughly: valid scripts, invalid scripts (syntax errors, missing semicolons), edge cases (division by zero, input errors), to verify error reporting works.
+Test thoroughly: valid scripts, invalid scripts (syntax errors, missing semicolons), edge cases (division by zero, read/input errors), to verify error reporting works.

 Review compiled binary size and dependencies — ensure alien remains lightweight for OS bundling.